DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/quotes.md

 > You are waiting for the revolution?
 My own began a long time ago!
 When you will be ready (God, what an endless wait!)
 I won't mind going along with you for awhile.
 But when you stop, I shall continue on my insane and triumphal way toward the great and sublime conquest of the nothing!

 > "Through feeding on a single kola-fruit a day, my body reached a state of extreme emaciation.
 Because of eating so little my limbs became like the jointed segments of vine stems or bamboo stems.
 Because of eating so little my backside became like a camel's hoof.
 Because of eating so little the projections on my spine stood forth like corded beads.
 Because of eating so little my ribs jutted out as gaunt as the crazy rafters of an old roofless barn.
 Because of eating so little the gleam of my eyes sank far down in their sockets, looking like a gleam of water which has sunk far down in a deep well.
 Because of eating so little my scalp shrivelled and withered as a green bitter gourd shrivels and withers in the wind and sun.
 Because of eating so little my belly skin adhered to my backbone; thus if I touched my belly skin I encountered my backbone, and if I touched my backbone I encountered my belly skin.
 Because of eating so little, if I tried to ease my body by rubbing my limbs with my hands, the hair, rotted at its roots, fell from my body as I rubbed."

+> we’re currently disbanding Gentoo Foundation in favor of SPI to reduce the risk of direct financial governance becoming a choke point.

 > THE VERY FIRST THING I REMEMBER IN MY EARLY CHILDHOOD IS A FLAME, A BLUE FLAME JUMPING OFF A GAS STOVE SOMEBODY LIT….
 I WAS THREE YEARS OLD….
 I FELT FEAR, REAL FEAR, FOR THE FIRST TIME IN MY LIFE.
 BUT I REMEMBER IT ALSO LIKE SOME KIND OF ADVENTURE, SOME KIND OF WEIRD JOY, TOO.
 I GUESS THAT EXPERIENCE TOOK ME SOMEPLACE IN MY HEAD I HADN'T BEEN BEFORE.
 TO SOME FRONTIER, THE EDGE, MAYBE, OF EVERYTHING POSSIBLE…THE FEAR I HAD WAS ALMOST LIKE AN INVITATION, A CHALLENGE TO GO FORWARD INTO SOMETHING I KNEW NOTHING ABOUT.
 THAT'S WHERE I THINK MY PERSONAL PHILOSOPHY OF LIFE…STARTED, WITH THAT MOMENT….
 IN MY MIND I HAVE ALWAYS BELIEVED AND THOUGHT SINCE THEN THAT MY MOTION HAD TO BE FORWARD, AWAY FROM THE HEAT OF THAT FLAME.